Radiotherapy is a treatment involving the use of high-energy radiation. It's commonly used to treat cancer.

 - your general state of health

-In planning your treatment, a radiotherapist (radiotherapy specialist or clinical oncologist) will use all the information gathered during your diagnosis.
-They may also carry out some additional tests to find out more about the size and site of the cancer and to get a clearer understanding of the area of your body to be treated.
+In planning your treatment, your doctor (a radiotherapy specialist or clinical oncologist) will use all the information gathered during your diagnosis.
+They may also carry out some additional tests to find more about the size and site of the cancer and get a clearer understanding of the area of your body to be treated.

-Once your oncologist has all the relevant information, they will calculate the total dose of radiotherapy that you need and the number of individual doses (fractions) required.
+Once your oncologist has all the relevant information, they'll calculate the total dose of radiotherapy you need and the number of individual doses required.

-If you are having external radiotherapy, a simulator machine will be used as part of your treatment planning.
-The simulator moves in the same way as the machine that will be used for your treatment.
-It uses X-rays to take pictures so that the treatment team know how to position your body when you have your treatment.
+If you're having external radiotherapy (see below), a simulator machine may be used as part of your treatment planning.
+The simulator moves in the same way as the machine used for your treatment.
+It uses X-rays to take pictures so your treatment team knows how to position your body when you have treatment.

-Most patients will also have a computerised tomography scan (CT) scan to help the oncologist to target their tumour accurately.
-After the exact area of your body to be treated has been established, the radiographer will put small but permanent ink marks on your skin to ensure the treatment area is targeted accurately each time.
+Most patients have a CT scan to help the oncologist target the tumour accurately.
+After the scan, the radiographer may put small but permanent ink marks on your skin to ensure the treatment area is targeted accurately each time.

-If you are having external radiotherapy to your head or neck, or if it is difficult for you to keep the part of your body having treatment still, a plastic mould will be made for you to wear during treatment.
+If you're having external radiotherapy to your head or neck, or if it's difficult for you to keep the part of your body having treatment still, a plastic mould will be made for you to wear during treatment.
 In this case, the ink markings will be made on the mould rather than on your skin.